nanlabs/aws-glue-etl-boilerplate/README.md

 **Challenge:** Traditional threat intelligence methods lack the agility and scalability needed to process the massive influx of data from OSINT sources.
 Manual data collection and analysis are time-consuming, making it difficult to stay ahead of emerging threats.

-**Solution:** Introducing our AWS Glue ETL Boilerplate – a cutting-edge solution that harnesses the power of AWS Glue, Serverless Framework, and efficient local development techniques.
+**Solution:** Introducing our AWS Glue ETL Boilerplate – a cutting-edge solution that harnesses the power of AWS Glue, Terraform, and efficient local development techniques.
 This comprehensive example demonstrates how to build an end-to-end datalake tailored for threat intelligence operations.

 **Key Features and Benefits:**

 🔒 **Enhanced Security Operations:** By centralizing data from OSINT sources, your security team gains a consolidated view of potential threats.
 Real-time analysis enables quicker responses to emerging incidents.

-⚙️ **Flexible ETL Infrastructure:** The Serverless Framework empowers you to deploy AWS Glue jobs seamlessly, adapting to varying data sources and formats.
+⚙️ **Flexible ETL Infrastructure:** Terraform empowers you to deploy AWS Glue jobs seamlessly, adapting to varying data sources and formats.
 This flexibility ensures smooth data integration.

 💡 **Efficient Local Development:** Develop and refine your threat intelligence pipeline locally using VSCode + Remote Containers or Docker Compose.
 Rapid iteration and testing significantly expedite deployment.